Hariprasath12/Team-Titans/README.md

 *The user gets 4 leafs per KM travelled.
 *The user gets
 *25X leafs/km on commute by walk.
+*25X leafs/km on commute by bicycle.
-*15X leafs/km on commute by bicycle.
+*15X leafs/km on commute by bike.
 *10X leafs/km on shared commute by car,
 *15X leafs/km on public commute by bus,
 *20X leafs/km on public commute by train.